ustunb/actionable-recourse/README.md

 ## Overview

-*Recourse* is the ability to change the decision of a predictive model through *actionable* input variables (e.g., income vs. age or marital status).
+*Recourse* is the ability to change the decision of a predictive model by altering *actionable* input variables (e.g., income vs. age).

-This package includes tools to:
+This package includes tools to evaluate recourse in linear classification models.

+### Package Highlights

-1. List changes that a person can make to obtain a desired outcome from a given model
+- Generate a list of actionable changes for a person to obtain a specific outcome from a linear model

-2. Measure the feasibility and difficulty of recourse over a population of interest
+- Measure the feasibility and difficulty of recourse for model over a population of interest

+- Scikit-learn compatability

 ## Installation

-Please install from source as the package is still in development.
+You can install from source by running:

 ```
 $ git clone git@github.com:ustunb/actionable-recourse.git